Appendix A: Promoting Quality in the Practice of Travel Medicine

 - The journal Aviation, Space, and Environmental Medicine

-- Continuing medical education in topics related to aerospace medicine
+- Continuing medical education and certification in topics related to aerospace medicine

 - Boddington NL, Simons H, Launders N, Hill DR. Quality improvement in travel medicine: a programme for yellow fever vaccination centres in England, Wales and Northern Ireland.
 Qual Prim Care 2011 Jan;19(6):391–8.

 - Chiodini JH, Anderson E, Driver C, Field VK, Flaherty GT, Grieve AM, et al. Recommendations for the practice of travel medicine.
 Travel Med Infect Dis.
 2012 May;10(3):109–28.

 - Hill DR, Ericsson CD, Pearson RD, Keystone JS, Freedman DO, Kozarsky PE, et al. The practice of travel medicine: guidelines by the Infectious Diseases Society of America.
 Clin Infect Dis.
 2006 Dec 15;42(12):1499–539.

 - Kozarsky P. The Body of Knowledge for the practice of travel medicine—2006.
 J Travel Med 2006 Sep–Oct;13(5):251–4.